fatipardo/PDBClean-0.0.2/CONTRIBUTING.md

 ## Do you want to help fix an issue?

-Comment "take" to the issue you want to fix and we will assign it to you.
+`Comment "take" on the issue you want to fix and we will assign it to you. `

-When you submit a pull request, add the GitHub issue number in the title.
+### Follow the guidelines for contributing to the code:

+  Running Tests: Run sufficient tests to ensure proper functionality

+  Documentation: make sure that any newly added functions or methods are well documented

+follow this checklist to make sure the code is well "done"?:

+   - [ ] Issue referenced in PR title

+   - [ ] Code passes existing tests

+   - [ ] New code is well-documented

+### If any issues arise or if there are any overall questions, don't hesitate to contact us `here` :)

+pretty please adhere to code of conduct (https://github.com/fatipardo/PDBClean-0.0.2/blob/7a3a7722576e564b6ec2870c365c6fb30ea7bdec/CODE_OF_CONDUCT.md)